JoaoScheleder/test-tke/README.md

 > [!IMPORTANT]
 > Don't forget to start the server before executing the frontend, or it will show empty data.
-> If you have any problems in starting the server you can change the provider the file 'client/app/app.config.ts' inside the angular project
+> If you have any problems in starting the server you can change in the provider the file 'client/app/app.config.ts' inside the angular project
 ```typescript
     {
       provide: MOVIE_SERVICE,